Report Schema

 Report sections

-Standard and Deep customer_v1 reports share the core sections below; the serp_speed_benchmark row is Deep-only and optional (present when the benchmark produced a payload).
+Standard and Deep customer_v1 reports share the core sections below; the structured_data_benchmarks, structured_data_coverage, and serp_speed_benchmark rows are Deep-only, and the originality row appears on Standard and Deep scans when the analysis completes.
 The schema_version field is always onpage-report-customer-v1.

 meta